tonyest/Prospress/readme.txt

 Technically, Prospress is a suite of WordPress plugins and themes.

 But really, Prospress is a dream.
-The dream to do for marketplaces what WordPress did for communication - make it easy and free (as in beer and liberty).
+The dream to do for marketplaces what WordPress did for publishing - make it easy and free.

 Prospress provides all the power-packed simplicity you've come to love of WordPress, with a marketplace twist.